 • Chasing Gideon: The Elusive Quest for Poor People’s Justice;

 • Madison’s Hand: Revising the Constitutional Convention; and

 • What Is Life Worth?: The Inside Story of the 9/11 Fund and Its Effort to Compensate the Victims of September 11th.

-Other recently published law sagas focus on a historical legal episode.
+Other recently published law sagas focus on a historical legal episode or individual.
 Examples include: